 Sharing best practices is important for the health of a project.
 The primary objective in sharing best practices is to identify the best way of doing something, and then, to share that knowledge with others working on the project.
 The result hopefully streamlines the process and put everyone on the same page of doing things in the best way possible.
 When everyone can implement a best practice into their work, they meet their goals and accomplish the mission of the project.

 Sounds easy, right?
 Not always.
 Sometimes, we might encounter “knowledge hoarders.”
 By that I mean, folks who have the knowledge of best practices, but either don’t think to share it or simply don’t know how to share it with everyone, making it difficult for others to access the information.
-On the other hand, there’s the problem of constant sharing for some (i.e., the random sharing with no method in place for documenting or formally distributing pertinent information among colleagues).
-The later can result in information overload or overwhelm those hearing the suggestions offered.
+On the other hand, there’s the problem of constant sharing for some (i.e., random sharing with no method in place for documenting or formally distributing pertinent information among colleagues).
+The latter can result in information overload or overwhelm those hearing the suggestions offered.
 At the very least, it’s disorganized.
-If you are a PM who is experiencing challenges around documenting and sharing best practices, following these five tips can make it a little easier.
+If you are a Project Manager who is experiencing challenges around documenting and sharing best practices, following these five tips can make it a little easier.

 Five Ways to Document and Share Best Practices

 1. Document Lessons Learned and Process/Procedure Documents

 We’re all busy.
 And sometimes, the idea of writing yet another thing down or being responsible for yet another document feels daunting.
 I encourage you to make it a priority!
 Not only is it not (too) hard to document best practices at work, but it’s so important for your project to be successful.